-Traffic Calming - The process and measures applied to address concerns about the speeding behaviour of motor vehicle drivers traveling on streets.
+Traffic Calming - Traffic Calming is the process and measures applied to address concerns about the behaviour of motor vehicle drivers traveling on streets.

 Universal Design and Accessibility - The design and composition of an environment so that it can be accessed, understood, and used to the greatest extent possible by all people regardless of their age, size, ability, or disability.